Easy Grilled Salsa

-I’m in complete grill mode right now.
-I’ve grilled something outside a few days a week now for the last few weeks and I’m having a hard time picturing how I ever survived without a grill.
-It’s a lot faster too grill stuff, the clean up is easy which Betsy likes, and once you get the hang of it, I find that the food is almost always better, but that’s definitely true for grilled salsa!
+This time of year, I’m in complete grill mode normally.
+It’s a lot faster to grill stuff, the clean up is easy which Betsy likes, and once you get the hang of it, I find that the food is almost always better, but that’s definitely true for grilled salsa!

 While grilled meat is always a star, people forget that grilling food just does fantastic things to it in general.
-Any food that has sugars in it, it’ll slightly caramelize them.
+Any food that has sugars in it will get slightly caramelized.
 It evaporates a lot of liquid, enhancing flavors.
 It can give a slightly charred flavor to certain foods which is great in small doses.

-One quick appetizer that benefits hugely from the power of the grill is salsa.
+This easy grilled salsa takes advantage of all of these powers of the grill.
 I’ve made a few different varieties of this over the past month or two and, honestly, it’s pretty hard to go wrong.

 On this given day I decided to do a half tomato, half tomatillo thing, which I’ve never done before.
 I really like the mix though.